The 7 biggest COVID-19 vaccine myths

 To find out the latest on the COVID-19 vaccines and their rollout from the most reliable source, visit The Australian Government Department of Health’s COVID-19 vaccines website.
 Here you can also sign up for updates on the progress of the rollout.

-For more information about the vaccine, check out our article Your Australian COVID-19 vaccine questions answered.
+For more information about the vaccine, check out our article questions about the vaccine.

 Please note: The information throughout this article should not replace any advice you have been given by your medical practitioner.